emmorts/lolapi/README.md

 Constructor of the main singleton.

 Additional `options` properties:
-- **useCache** - a flag indicating if Redis cache database should be used(false by default).
+- **useRedis** - a flag indicating if Redis cache database should be used(false by default).
 Please note, that in order to use cache, you must have redis server running on your computer
 - **port** - port Redis server is running on
 - **hostname** - hostname Redis server is running on
 - **cacheTTL** - sets a timeout on cached data in minutes(an hour by default)